Papers, Please

 Papers, Please was positively received on its release, and it has come to be seen as an example of an empathy game and a demonstration of video games as an art form.
 The game was recognized as one of the greatest video games ever made along with various awards and nominations from the Independent Games Festival, Game Developers Choice Awards, and BAFTA Video Games Awards, and was named by Wired and The New Yorker as one of the top games of 2013.
-Pope reported that by 2016, more than 1.8 million copies of the title had been sold.
+By its tenth anniversary, Papers, Please had sold more than five million copies.

 Gameplay

 The gameplay of Papers, Please focuses on the work life of an immigration inspector at a border checkpoint for the fictional country of Arstotzka in the year 1982.
-At the time frame of the game, Arstotzka has recently ended a six-year-long war with the neighboring country of Kolechia, yet political tensions between them and other nearby countries remain high.
+In the time frame of the game, Arstotzka has recently ended a six-year-long war with the neighboring country of Kolechia, yet political tensions between them and other nearby countries remain high.

-As a checkpoint inspector, the player reviews arrivals' documents and uses an array of tools to determine whether the papers are in order for the purpose of arresting certain individuals such as terrorists, wanted criminals, smugglers and entrants with forged or stolen documents; keeping other undesired individuals like those missing required paperwork or expired paperwork out of the country; and allowing the rest through.
-For each in-game day, the player is given specific rules on what documentation is required and conditions to allow or deny entry which become progressively more complex as each day passes.
-One by one, immigrants arrive at the checkpoint and provide their paperwork.
-The player can use a number of tools to review the paperwork to make sure it is in order.
-When discrepancies are discovered, the player may interrogate the applicant, demand missing documents, take the applicant's fingerprints while simultaneously ordering a copy of the applicant's identity record in order to prove or clear either name or physical description discrepancies, order a full body scan in order to clear or prove weight or apparent biological sex discrepancies or find enough incriminating evidence required to arrest the entrant.
-There are opportunities for the player to have the applicant detained and the applicant may, at times, attempt to bribe the inspector.
-The player ultimately must stamp the entrant's passport to accept or deny entry unless the player orders the arrest of the entrant.
-If the player has violated the protocol, a citation will be issued to the player shortly after the entrant leaves.
-Generally the player can make two violations without penalty, but subsequent violations will cost the player increasing monetary penalties from their day's salaries.
+As a checkpoint inspector, the player is tasked with reviewing the documents of arrivals — allowing legitimate travelers through the border, denying entry to individuals with insufficient or expired documents, and arresting suspected criminals, terrorists, and entrants with forged or stolen documents.
+For each in-game day, the player is given specific rules on what documentation is required and conditions to allow entry, which become progressively more difficult over time.
+One by one, immigrants arrive at the checkpoint and provide their paperwork, which must be reviewed against the scheduled rules.
+If discrepancies are discovered, the player may interrogate the applicant, demand missing documents, compare the applicant's fingerprints against identity records, and order full body scans.
+If incriminating evidence is discovered, the player may order the entrant arrested.
+The player ultimately must stamp the entrant's passport to accept or deny entry, or order an arrest.
+If the player has violated protocol, a citation will be issued via in-game fax to the player's booth shortly after the entrant leaves.
 The player has a limited amount of real time, representing a full day shift at the checkpoint, to process as many arrivals as possible.